deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 kubectl -n d8-system exec -ti deploy/deckhouse -- deckhouse-controller edit cluster-configuration
 ```

+After saving the changes, Deckhouse will bring the cluster configuration to the state according to the changed configuration.
+Depending on the size of the cluster, this may take some time.

 ## How do I change the configuration of a cloud provider in a cluster?

 Cloud provider setting of a cloud of hybrid cluster are stored in the `<PROVIDER_NAME>ClusterConfiguration` structure, where `<PROVIDER_NAME>` — name/code of the cloud provider.
-E.g., for an OpenStack provider, the structure will be called `OpenStackClusterConfiguration`.
+E.g., for an OpenStack provider, the structure will be called [OpenStackClusterConfiguration]({% if site.mode == 'local' and site.d8Revision == 'CE' %}{{ site.urls[page.lang] }}/documentation/v1/{% endif %}modules/030-cloud-provider-openstack/cluster_configuration.html).

 Regardless of the cloud provider used, its settings can be changed using the command: